sahilcreator07/pipecat-flow-voice/README.md

 - `insurance_openai.py` - An insurance quote system using OpenAI's format
 - `insurance_anthropic.py` - The same insurance system adapted for Anthropic's format
 - `insurance_gemini.py` - The insurance system implemented with Google's format
+- `restaurant_reservation.py` - A reservation system with availability checking

 Each LLM provider (OpenAI, Anthropic, Google) has slightly different function calling formats, but Pipecat Flows handles these differences internally while maintaining a consistent API for developers.